sandergroenen/query-your-quote/README.md

    - `AWS_SECRET_ACCESS_KEY`: Your AWS secret key
    - `AWS_REGION`: Your preferred AWS region (e.g., `us-east-1`)
    - `DB_APP_ROOT_PASSWORD`: A secure password for the database

+   ** note that the provided access key should have proper permissions to create and manage the necessary AWS resources**
 3. **Initial Deployment**:
    - Push to the `main` branch or manually trigger the workflow from the Actions tab
    - The GitHub Actions workflow will: